-As part of National Nest Box Week (14-21 February), the British Trust for Ornithology (BTO) is asking us to put up more nest boxes for declining garden birds like house sparrows and starlings.
+As part of National Nest Box Week, the British Trust for Ornithology (BTO) is asking us to put up more nest boxes for declining garden birds like house sparrows and starlings.
 The simple act of providing a home can make a real difference for our birds, providing them with the space they need to raise a family.
 At Ark WIldlife, we sell a range of high-quality bird next boxes for garden birds, such as our house sparrow nest boxes.

 Rob Jaques, a member of the BTO’s Garden Ecology Team, said, ‘Homeowners can provide new nesting opportunities for birds by putting up suitable nest boxes and now is the ideal time to do this.’